raman325/ha-zoom-automation/README.md

 ## Pre-Requisites

 Your Home Assistant instance must be externally accessible from the Internet.
+The `External URL` will also need to be appropriately set and should replace `<BASE_HA_URL>` references in the installation instructions.
+You can do this in your `configuration.yaml` or through the UI as mention [in the docs](https://www.home-assistant.io/docs/configuration/basic/).

 ## Installation